-Stephen K. Gunn is the Chair of the Audit Committee and the Co-Chair of Sleep Country Canada Inc. He co-founded Sleep Country Canada in 1994 and served as its Chief Executive Officer from 1997 to 2014.
+Mr. Gunn is the Co-Chair of Sleep Country Canada Inc., a position he has held since 1997.
+He co-founded Sleep Country Canada in 1994 and served as its Chief Executive Officer from 1997 to 2014.
 Mr. Gunn was a management consultant with McKinsey & Company from 1981 to 1987 and then co-founded and was President of Kenrick Capital.
-Mr. Gunn has served as the Lead Director of Dollarama Inc. since 2009.
-He is also a Director of Golfsmith International Holdings GP Inc. and Mastermind Toys.
-Mr. Gunn holds a Master of Business Administration from the University of Western Ontario and a B.Sc. degree in Electrical Engineering from Queen's University.
+Mr. Gunn is the Chairman of the Board of Dollarama Inc. where he has been on the Board since 2009 and he is a director of Canada Goose Holdings Inc. Mr. Gunn holds a Master of Business Administration from the University of Western Ontario and a B.Sc. degree in Electrical Engineering from Queen's University.